wesmc7777/Azure-IoT-C-SDK-Reference/iothub-module-client-ll-h/iothubmoduleclient-ll-getsendstatus.md

 ## Parameters
 * `iotHubModuleClientHandle` The handle created by a call to the create function.

 * `iotHubClientStatus` The sending state is populated at the address pointed at by this parameter.
-The value will be set to IOTHUBCLIENT_SENDSTATUS_IDLE if there is currently no item to be sent and IOTHUBCLIENT_SENDSTATUS_BUSY if there are.
+The value will be set to IOTHUB_CLIENT_SEND_STATUS_IDLE if there is currently no item to be sent and IOTHUB_CLIENT_SEND_STATUS_BUSY if there are.

 ## Return Value
 IOTHUB_CLIENT_OK upon success or an error code upon failure.